Product Spotlight: Sage Lube Trucks and Lube Truck Bodies

 Sometimes the ideal equipment maintenance scenario doesn’t involve a centralized shop.
 In many cases, it’s best to do that work right on the jobsite.
 But it takes the right equipment.
-Sage Oil Vac lube truck bodies help operators take care of that maintenance without pulling equipment from the job.
-Available in Class 5, 6, 7 or 8 truck weights, Sage lube truck bodies are available in a wide range of sizes and capacities.
+Sage Oil Vac lubes trucks and lube truck bodies help operators take care of that maintenance without pulling equipment from the job.
+Available in various truck weights, Sage lube truck bodies are available in a wide range of sizes and capacities.
 They feature Sage Oil Vac exclusive vacuum pressure systems, eliminating the need for high-maintenance diaphragm pumps to deliver oil and other fluids to equipment operators so they can get back to work quicker and more efficiently.

 So, how do lube truck bodies help?